for-giobbe/BASE/README.md

 **BASE** - pronunced  /'baze/ - is a workflow built to ease the inference and interpretation of selection regimes in the context of comparative genomics.
-While the majority of these analyses are restricted to ortholog groups of ubiquitous genes - *i.e.* genes which are present in all the species considered -
+While the majority of these analyses are restricted to ubiquitous genes - *i.e.* genes which are present in all the species considered -
-BASE allows to integrate ortholog groups of non-ubiquitous genes - *i.e.* genes which are not present in all the species considered.
+BASE allows to integrate non-ubiquitous genes - *i.e.* genes which are not present in all the species considered - in a straightforward and reproducible manner..

 ![Image description](https://github.com/for-giobbe/BASE/blob/master/figures/BASE_fig.001.jpg)

-Nonetheless, BASE presents many other features which ease selection analyses, such as the automatic retrival of metrics relative to a branch/clade on the basis of its species.
+Nonetheless, BASE presents many other features, including replicates, gene-trees and species-trees analyses.

 BASE has been designed to function in two indipendent steps:

-1.   **analyze**		infer & compare a general and alternative (nested) models for each OG.
+1.   **analyze**		infer & compare a general and alternative models for each gene.

 2.   **extract**		retrive metrics of branches and/or clades, allowing a treshold for missing species.